Freedom of Association: History

 Employers Strike Back

-Despite the long tradition of democratic trade unionism, the adoption of ILO conventions, and the impact of Poland's Solidarity movement, freedom of association is not secure in many parts of the world.
-Dictatorships are the most frequent violators of workers' rights, but many democracies also fall short of international standards.
-Indeed, trade union rights have often been curtailed in the name of economic freedom in recent decades, amid a revival of classical economic liberalism.
+Despite the long tradition of free trade unionism, the adoption of ILO conventions, and the impact of Poland's Solidarity movement, freedom of association is not secure in many parts of the world.
+Dictatorships are the most frequent violators of workers' rights, but many democracies, notable among them the United States, also fall short of international standards (see Resources).
+In general, worker rights have often been curtailed in recent decades in the name of economic freedom amid a revival of classical economic liberalism (see Economic Freedom).

-At the international level, this revival has been associated with a lowering of trade barriers and the phenomenon of globalization.
-Multinational employers are increasingly able to abandon countries with high standards for freedom of association and instead seek cheaper and more compliant workers abroad.
-They find these conditions in places like China, Burma, and Vietnam, where workers who attempt to organize free trade unions are brutally suppressed by authoritarian governments.
-Manufacturers also take advantage of weak labor standards or poor regulatory enforcement in new and developing democracies in Latin America, Eastern Europe, and elsewhere.
+At the international level, the revival of economic liberalism is associated with lower trade barriers and globalization.
+Multinational employers are increasingly able to abandon countries with high worker rights standards for countries with cheaper labor and little or no respect for workers’ rights.
+They find these conditions in communist countries like China and Vietnam, which systematically prevent any free trade union organization, but also in authoritarian countries like Egypt and Malaysia, where governments suppress trade unions that do organize.
+Manufacturers also take advantage of weak labor standards or poor regulatory enforcement in new and developing democracies in Latin America, Eastern Europe, and Asia (see Resources for The New York Times news story on Bangladesh worker tragedy).